giga-dev/miri/README.md

 ## Installing the plugin

-To install the plugin, simply unzip it in the `plugins` folder under IntelliJ (e.g. `IntelliJ IDEA Community Edition 2018.1.1/plugins/miri`), and restart IntelliJ.
+To install the plugin, simply unzip it in the `plugins` folder under IntelliJ (e.g. `IntelliJ IDEA Community Edition 2018.1.1/plugins/miri` or `.IdeaIC2019.3/config/plugins`), and restart IntelliJ.